intel-analytics/ipex-llm/ppml/trusted-big-data-ml/python/docker-gramine/README.md

 #### 1.1 Build BigDL Base Image

-The bigdl base image is a public one that does not contain any customer-specific secrets.
-You will use the base image to get your own customer image in the following.
+The bigdl base image is a public one that does not contain any secrets.
+You will use the base image to get your own custom image in the following.

 Before running the following command, please modify the paths in `build-docker-image.sh`.
 Especially, set `IMAGE_MODE` to `bigdl_base_image`.
 Then build the docker image with the following command.